ronakgupta03/MiniRelDB/README.md

 * Rows are inserted
 * Queries return results

-Users **never see how data is physically stored**.
+Users never see **how data is stored**.

 ---

 ## ✅ 2.
 Physical Layer (Disk Reality)

-Internally, databases store data as files on disk.
+Internally, databases store data as files.

 Example: